silasbw/boomware/README.md

 in an [`Boom.badImplementation`](https://www.npmjs.com/package/boom#boombadimplementationmessage-data----alias-internal-)
-if it's not already a Boom error, and passes it to the `next()` function. `boomware` handles the case when`fn` return Promise, and the case when fn does not return a promise.
+if it's not already a Boom error, and passes it to the `next()` function. `boomware` handles the case when`fn` return Promise, and the case when `fn` does not return a Promise.

 ## Related work